 death benefit proceeds from the estate of the decedent.

-mount of $15,000 per year.
+amount of $15,000 per year.
 Keep in mind that this amount applies per gift per individual.
-So, a married couple may each gift $15,000
+So, a married couple may each gift

-to the same person annually.
-That is a combined gift of $30,000 all of which would thereafter be removed from the couple’s estate
+$15,000 to the same person annually.
+That is a combined gift of $30,000 all of which would thereafter be removed from the couple’s

 Talk with an estate planner and your financial consultant to find out if there are steps you should take to address any estate tax issue

 you may face and see whether a credit shelter trust, or some other planning technique may be right for your financial future.
 In any

 event, pay attention on both the federal and the state level for legislative changes which could impact on estate and give tax exclusion

 levels which could affect your planning.

 We pride ourselves on the quality and excellence of our service to our customers and clients.
 However, we are not perfect, so if we